Certified Network Infrastructure Technician (CNIT®)

 The Certified Network Infrastructure Technician (CNIT®) program is a comprehensive program perfect for those with at least 4 years of verifiable experience within the network infrastructure sector, or relevant qualifications, who wish to extend their knowledge, practical hands-on skills, qualifications and certifications into a wider project environment.

 The five-day program aims to develop the knowledge and skills required to perform the multi-faceted role of a site delivery manager.
-Students will greatly enhance their technical knowledge through a complex case study mastering the requirements for making survey decisions regarding spaces; pathways and containment, managing health and safety procedures and delivering a complex task schedule.
+Learners will greatly enhance their technical knowledge through a complex case study mastering the requirements for making survey decisions regarding spaces; pathways and containment, managing health and safety procedures and delivering a complex task schedule.
 They will also gain a valuable insight into the need to establish effective communications with key stakeholders.
 A certified CNIT® will be undaunted when dealing with escalations and problem resolution within a strategic network infrastructure project.

 The CNIT® also takes into account the requirements of the current BS EN, TIA and ISO standards, whilst also meeting the architectural and technical requirements.
-During the program students will also have access to current standards for reference purposes.
+During the program learners will also have access to current standards for reference purposes.

 Current and emerging networking technologies will also be explored including Ethernet, Wireless and POE LANs.
 Principles of Intelligent Buildings also feature with insights into Building Management Systems (BMS) and Building Automation Systems (BAS).